 Few industries evolve as quickly as marketing.
 In fact, 76% of marketers believe marketing has changed more in the past two years than in the last 50.
 Franchise marketing is no exception.
 New technologies introduce new challenges, but they also bring new opportunities.
 Here are five actionable tips for transforming those opportunities into franchise marketing success:

 1. Put Power in the Hands of Franchisees.

 It’s no secret that one of the keys to franchise success is adapting to local markets.
-Franchise owners have a unique perspective on their community’s wants and needs.
+Franchise owners have unique franchise ideas base on a perspective on their community’s wants and needs.
 Armed with this knowledge, they can shape a local marketing strategy that’s a perfect fit for local customers—but only if they have the right support.

-Too often, owners with fantastic marketing ideas are shot down by their corporate leaders.
+Too often, owners with fantastic, unique franchise marketing ideas are shot down by their corporate leaders.
 Marketing executives worry that ideas aren’t brand compliant.
 In addition, they fear that after rounds of editing and approvals the offer is no longer exciting, or even relevant.